directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 Inside the callback, provide a response for when the phone number is invalid, otherwise continue as normal.
 Twilio provides a very helpful boolean response called `valid`.

-Use this to throw an exception if `false`, or return the input to the stream and end the hook if `true`:
+Use this to throw an error if `false`, or return the input to the stream and end the hook if `true`:

 ```js
 client.lookups.v2